FPGA-Research-Manchester/FABulous/docs/source/fabric_definition.rst

 Primitives
 ~~~~~~~~~~

 Primitives are used to manipulate, store and input/output data.
-Examples for primitives include LUTs, slices (a cluster of LUTs that share a clock and that can be cascaded for arithmetic), flip flops, individual gates or multiplexers, and complex blocks like DSPs, ALUs or BRAMs.
+Examples for primitives include LUTs, slices (a cluster of LUTs that share a clock and that can be cascaded for arithmetic), flip-flops, individual gates or multiplexers, and complex blocks like DSPs, ALUs or BRAMs.
 A tile may have no primitives (e.g., the north and south terminate tiles in our example fabric) or as many as needed.

 Primitives are added with ``BEL`` statements (BEL stands for Basic Element of Logic and the phrase is adopted from Xilinx), as shown in the following tile definition fragment: